On the computation of tensor functions under tensor-tensor multiplications with linear maps: Non-algebraic tensor functions

 For the evaluation of the performance of the experiments with injective matrices, we do not slice the columns of the pseudoinverse, instead using its whole surjective pseudoinverse to perform the mode-3 product $\widehat A =A_k\times_3 M^+$.
 Then, for each $1\le s\le p$, we report the results of $\mathrm{err}(s) =\bigl\lVert\,A(:,:,1:s)\;-\;\widehat A(:,:,1:s)\bigr\rVert_F$. \end{remark}

-Comparing the results of our implementation directly to those reported in \cite{keegan24} is not only impossible, since the two sets of results provide different information, but it would also be biased against their method.
-As such, we adopt the most favorable conditions for their experiment (namely, using the full invertible orthogonal matrix and its inverse), which yields the minimal attainable error, and then measure how our approximation compares to this baseline.
+Comparing the results of our implementation directly to those reported in \cite{keegan24} would be impossible, since the two sets of results provide different information.
+As such, we implement their method with the full invertible orthogonal matrix and its inverse, and then measure how our approximation compares to this baseline.
 They performed experiments on several matrices, but we will compare to only $M=U_3$, where $U_3$ is the left singular matrix of the mode-3 unfolding of the tensor data $\mathcal{A}$.
 This choice of matrix was the one that yielded the best results in their paper due to it being a well-chosen data-dependent matrix.

 By truncating both the original and reconstructed cubes to the same $n_1\times n_2\times ps$ block, we ensure a fair comparison of the surjective (square, invertible) and injective (rectangular) maps, without favoring one over the other.